Abortion in Argentina: Before Legalization

+Decriminalization

+Since the 1990s, gendered economic care was an issue.
+Between the years of 1995-2000 abortions had increased by 46% in Argentina.

 In May 2006, the government made public a project to reform the Penal Code, which includes the de-criminalization of abortion.
 A commission studied the issue and produced a draft, intended to be presented to Congress.
 The project was signed by the Secretary of Criminal Policy and Penitentiary Affairs, Alejandro Slokar.
 On 28 May 2007, a group of 250 NGOs forming the National Campaign for Legal, Safe, and Free Abortion presented a draft legislative bill to the Argentine Chamber of Deputies that would provide unrestricted access to elective abortion up to the 12th week of pregnancy, and allow women to abort after that time in cases of rape, grave fetal malformations, and mental or physical risk to the woman.

 In March 2012 the Supreme Court ruled that abortion in case of rape or threat to women's life is legal and that an affidavit of being raped is enough to allow a legal abortion.
 It also ruled that provincial governments should write protocols for the request and treatment of legal abortions in case of rape or life threat.

-2018 bill
+In the past couple of decades many countries in Latin America, including Argentina have initiated public health guidelines, legal reforms, and court rulings to have better improve- safe abortions for women.
+This includes, but not limited to allowing access to abortion within the first trimester.
+Feminist groups have gone as far as to "set us safe abortion information hotlines", as they continue to advocate for safe health abortions for women in Argentina.